-These new disclosure obligations will disproportionately impact small businesses that may be least equipped to understand the complicated set of new requirements.
+These new disclosure obligations will disproportionately impact small businesses and some non-profits that may be least equipped to understand the complicated set of new requirements.
 The bill provides a lengthy list of large, exempt business entities, thus leaving the disclosure obligations to fall predominantly on small businesses.
-These small businesses are less likely to have sophisticated in-house lawyers or the resources to engage outside attorneys for the purpose of properly understanding and meeting these new disclosure requirements.
-Thus, many small business owners will be forced to decide between the risk of possible criminal prosecution and the expense of counsel; though, for many, financial circumstances will dictate the decision.
+The exemptions cover nonprofits organized under 501(c), 527, or 4947(a)(1) of the tax code but only if they have not been denied tax-exempt status and have filed their most recently due information return with the Internal Revenue Service.
+However, many small non-profits, particularly those run by volunteers, often fail to meet these requirements and find their exemption status "auto-revoked."
+These small businesses and non-profits are less likely to have sophisticated in-house lawyers or the resources to engage outside attorneys for the purpose of properly understanding and meeting these new disclosure requirements.
+Thus, many small business owners and non-profit entities will be forced to decide between the risk of possible criminal prosecution and the expense of counsel; though, for many, financial circumstances will dictate the decision.
 Surprisingly, this legislation would apply retroactively and apply to all existing legal entities (not just those formed after enactment).
-Thus, with no notice, small businesses that have been in operation for decades will suddenly be subject to brand new obligations, which, if they do not meet, can trigger criminal penalties including jail time.
+Thus, with no notice, small businesses and certain non-profites that have been in operation for decades will suddenly be subject to brand new obligations, which, if they do not meet, can trigger investigations and criminal penalties including jail time.

 The inclusion of new federal criminal penalties for first-time "paperwork" violations and the creation of new felony criminal offenses is a dramatic step in the wrong direction.
 Criminal prosecution and punishment constitute the greatest power that a government uses against its own citizens.
 This law would result in a criminal conviction and up to 3 years' imprisonment for a person's failure to provide the proper paperwork.
-This could include a person who is merely disorganized, or who happens to make a mistake, even where there is no actual harm resulting from his or her conduct.